 Price Range: €€

 Directly opposite the small Tiergarten, you will find Indonesian dishes which perfectly combine the spiciness and the freshness of the Indonesian islands.
 Nusantara at Turmstraße was founded by three Berlin women with Indonesian roots in 2011.
-They offer a diversified menu with specialities from Sumatra, Bali and Java such as Gado Gado, Fried Rice, Bakmi Goreng and Saté and traditional cold Indonesian beverages like Ice Campur or Ice Cendol.
+They offer a diversified menu with specialties from Sumatra, Bali, and Java such as Gado Gado, Fried Rice, Bakmi Goreng, and Saté, and traditional cold Indonesian beverages like Ice Campur or Ice Cendol.
 All dishes are halal-certified.
-The food they serve can be considered as authentic since you will see a lot of Indonesian people going there, which is always a good sign, right?
-The service is quick and the prices are cheap, with main dishes being around 6€ in average, so it’s a good place when you are currently on a budget or if you are looking for a quick and easy lunch.
+The food they serve can be considered authentic since you will see a lot of Indonesian people going there, which is always a good sign, right?
+The service is quick and the prices are cheap, with main dishes being around 6€ on average, so it’s a good place when you are currently on a budget or if you are looking for a quick and easy lunch.
 They also offer free wifi.
-And while you Instagram your food you should try a Tubruk – coarsely ground Indonesian coffee that carries the flavour of Java and Sumatra.
+And while you Instagram your food you should try a Tubruk – coarsely ground Indonesian coffee that carries the flavor of Java and Sumatra.
 As it sometimes can happen in Germany, they don’t accept debit/credit cards, so cash only.

 Address: Turmstraße 18, 10559 Berlin,